IHTSDO/snomed-publish/lib/manifest/README.md

 ###How to use

 The mimetypes.properties file must be specified using the system variable 'mimetypes'.
-One way of doing this, is to specify this property when you launch your jvm, like this:
+One way of doing this is to specify this property when you launch your jvm, like this:

 	java ... -Dmimetypes=../src/test/resouces/mimetypes.properties ...